Delay after alarm puts California spill response in question

 “How come it took so long?
 That’s a fair question,” said Richard Kuprewicz, a pipeline consultant and private accident investigator from Redmond, Washington.
 “If you have any doubt, your action should be to shut down and close. … Something’s not quite right here.”

-Pipeline control room alarms are fairly routine and don’t always mean a leak, according to Kuprewicz and other industry experts.
-They can be tripped by numerous factors — from a faulty signal from a sensor along the line, to a pump that goes off line and causes a sudden pressure change.
-But the alarms — which can include flashing lights, sounds or both — also are supposed to trigger immediate follow-up actions to quickly ascertain if anything is wrong.
+Pipeline control room alarms don’t always mean a leak and can be tripped by numerous factors — from a faulty signal from a sensor along the line, to a pump that goes offline and causes a sudden pressure change, according to Kuprewicz and other industry experts.
+But the alarms also are supposed to trigger immediate follow-up actions to quickly ascertain if anything is wrong.

 It’s uncertain why that process dragged out hours in San Pedro Bay, potentially worsening a spill thatleft some birds coated with oil and has stirred worries about broader environmental impacts.